knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/October/10-10 Leaf Peeping.md

 "This was _just_ what I needed!"
 Alex exclaimed as the others departed.
 Harper offered Alex her warmest smile.
 The last few hours had kept Alex close and Harper had been more than a little charmed by how genuine and enthusiastic this city girl seemed, even when she was clearly struggling with the exertion.

 Harper’s gaze sharpened, confident and teasing.
 “I’m glad,” she said smoothly, wrapping her arms around Alex in a quick, warm hug.
 She’d guessed Alex wanted more than just a handshake.
-Alex hesitated for a moment, then returned the hug wight vigor.
+Alex hesitated for a moment, then returned the hug with vigour.

 When they parted, Harper caught the faintest blush and made up her mind.
 “It’s a shame we don’t get to visit my favourite spot,” she said softly.
 “You’d love it.”